 Legal cannabis use in Toronto, Ontario, and British Columbia

 Weed legalization Canada may also lead to issues with finance and spending.
-Legal cannabis users will not be limited to anyone irrespective of age.
-Therefore a lot of youths and adults will engage themselves in smoking activities to larger extents until a huge chunk of their finances will have nowhere else to be spent apart from purchasing marijuana.
+Legal cannabis users will not be limited to any one irrespective of age.
+Therefore a lot of youths and adults will engage themselves in smoking activities to larger extents until a huge chunk of their finances will have nowhere else to be spent apart from purchasing medical marijuana.
 There will be a decreased rate of development, especially in terms of family relationships.
 Laziness and irresponsible behavior may also be another effect whereby the majority of workers smoking marijuana can fail to take full responsibility at their places of work.
 As a result, there is lower productivity of the workforce, which means lower profitability of the organizations.
 On the larger picture also, it brings about a lower rate of economic development.
-In this regard, the legal cannabis industry will harm the economies of large cities in Canada such as Toronto, Ontario, British Columbia.
+In this regard, the legalized cannabis industry will harm the economies of large cities in Canada such as Toronto, Ontario, British Columbia.
 It may also lead to serious mental and physical problems among the users.

 According to rapidly developing research, legalizing marijuana will not only affect finances but also mental and physical development among the users.
-The usage of marijuana by a large number of citizens leads to a generally disorganized populace.
+The usage of medical marijuana by a large number of citizens leads to a generally disorganized populace.
 This condition undermines a good relationship among citizens, thus preventing maximum cooperation among family members and also the nation at large.
 While this is a general fear that has not yet been proven, the effects mentioned prior can be enough testament to clearly base this argument upon.

 Just like cigarettes, marijuana smoke is dangerous to the entire breathing system.
 It causes irritation to the throat as well as the lungs during the smoking process, which often results in heavy coughing by the user.
-If the user has any prior issues to do with his or her breathing, it might become worse while smoking marijuana.
+If the user has any prior issues to do with his or her breathing, it might become worse while smoking legal marijuana.
 For example, the risk of chronic bronchitis is higher among smokers of marijuana than non-smokers.
 Marijuana smokers are also at risk of having hyperinflation of the lungs and more resistance along the airways.
 There is also the potential that smoking marijuana weakens the immune system of the respiratory system, predisposing its users to the risks of respiratory diseases.
 A sick populace is a sick nation.
 And a sick nation is a weak economy.

 How to buy weed after legalization in provinces and territories in Canada?

-Once legalized, the buying of medical cannabis will be controlled according to the rules set in place by the provinces.
+Once legalized marijuana, the buying of medical cannabis will be controlled according to the rules set in place by the provinces.
 Particular stores or outlets specifically provided by the provincial authorities, or even both, would be the most likely places to buy weed.
 There is also the other option whereby one can make marijuana purchases from online stores.
 When it comes to getting a distributor, it was unanimously agreed by the Canadian provinces that this would be done by the designated liquor boards or its subsequent agents.
-In conclusion, marijuana legalization in Canada still stands to be a matter of formality, as the Act is already on its way to passage into law.
+In conclusion, legalizing marijuana in Canada still stands to be a matter of formality, as the Act is already on its way to passage into law.
 The pros and cons more or less balance, but the pros hold an upper hand over the latter.